M1-CHPS/glhpc/docs/lab2.md

 <h2 class="hidden-title"> 5 - Summary</h2>

-Upon completing this second lab, you should know how to:
+Upon completing this second lab, you should be able to:

 - [x] Create a makefile, link to a dynamic library.
 - [x] Explore compilation flags for performance